ResearchIT/pronto-user-docs/docs/hardware.md

 gpu is intended for jobs that need a gpu.

-When submitting jobs to the gpu partition, you also need to add this to your batch script:
+When submitting jobs to this partition, you also need to add this to your batch script:

 ```
 #SBATCH --partition=gpu